PrestaShop/prestashop.github.io/news/_posts/2019-12-25-prestashop-in-2019-and-beyond-part-3-the-future-architecture.md

 The server-side Core interface needs to become fully independent from its clients, whether it is the front-end user interface or extensions, both in the Front Office and in the Back Office.

 PrestaShop is complex all on its own, but it's also a development platform.
-In order to be flexible, it has to be made out a large number of small, independent components, instead of the other way around.
+In order to be flexible, it has to be made out of a large number of small, independent components, instead of the other way around.

 #### It cannot be everything at once